DeloitteAU/rhythm-ui/components/RuiPagination/readme.md

 Pagination is used to allow the user to navigate between paginated content pages easily.

 ## Basic usage
 By default, pagination requires you to specify which page is the current page via the `current-page` attribute and how many pages are in the pagination in total via the `num-pages` attribute.
-When a pagination item is selected, the following events will be fired:

-`rui-pagination-next-click` when the next item is clicked `rui-pagination-prev-click` will be fired when the previous item is clicked `rui-pagination-item-click` will be fired when on of the pagination items is clicked, with the page number available via `event.detail.pageNumber`
+When a pagination item is selected, the `rui-pagination-page-request` event will be fired, with the page number available via `event.detail.page`

 <Script script={
     () => {
         const el = document.getElementById('onclick-example');
         if (el) {
-            el.addEventListener('rui-pagination-next-click', () => { alert('Next button clicked!')});

-            el.addEventListener('rui-pagination-prev-click', () => { alert('Previous button clicked!')});

-            el.addEventListener('rui-pagination-item-click', (e) => { alert(`Page ${e.detail.pageNumber} clicked!`)});
+            el.addEventListener('rui-pagination-page-request', (e) => { alert(`Page ${e.detail.page} requested!`)});
         }
     }
 }></Script>